ScilifelabDataCentre/dds_cli/docs/index.rst

 How will I get my user account?
 ===============================
 The testing will begin with you getting an invite via email.
-The email will be from `dsw@scilifelab.se` during the testing.
-If you do not get an email, please have a look in the junk folder.
+The email will be from `dsw@scilifelab.se` during the testing (note that any emails sent to this address regarding the DDS *will not be responded to*).
+If you do not get an email, please have a look in the junk/spam folder.
 If it's not there either, please contact Ina (*email:* ina.oden.osterbo@scilifelab.uu.se, *slack:* Ina Odén Österbo) and we will look into it.

 Once you get the invitation email, follow the link in the email and register your account.
 After this, you should have access to the system and can begin testing the different features.
 To be able to test the CLI (which contains most of the functionality) please follow the installation guide :ref:`below<how-to-use>`.